One of the objectives of GST was to eradicate cascading effect of taxes which existed under excise, VAT and service tax.

 ITC on Capital Goods

-You cannot claim ITC on the capital goods if you have already claimed depreciation on the same.
+You cannot claim ITC on Capital Goods if you have already claimed depreciation on the same.

 You can opt for either of the two but not both.